fivh-tromso/guide/en/README.md

 ## Summary

 🇳🇴🇬🇧 Available in Norwegian and English!
+Launched on Aug'25!

 💚 Made with love by people for people, for a more sustainable Tromsø and a better world 💚